Chromium, 24 Hour, Urine

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Normal specimens have extremely low levels of chromium; because of the ubiquitous nature of chromium, elevated results could easily be a result of external contamination.
 Precautions must be taken to ensure the specimen is not contaminated.
-Metal-free urine collection procedures must be followed (see Metals Analysis-Collection and Transport in Special Instructions).
+Metal-free urine collection procedures must be followed (see Trace Metals Analysis Specimen Collection and Transport in Special Instructions).

 Refrigeration is preferred over chemical methods of preservation.